 For our class of 3 – 7 year olds, I thought having many ideas all on one page might be confusing to them, so I made up a set of 8 cards with photo instructions for 8 simple configurations of bits.
 (Feel free to print and use: littlebits PDF.)
 We set out the cards with a couple trays that let us sort bits by type so the kids could collect what they needed to assemble each project.
 For the 3 – 4 year olds, I would sit with them and explain the basic ideas to them and explore with them.
 The 5 – 7 year olds could do this self-guided.

 We’ve played with this expandability a little.
-For example, we took the simple set-up of power module, wire, and motor.
-But then we built a windmill with popsicle sticks.
+For example, we built a windmill with popsicle sticks, then created a simple set-up of a power module, wire, and motor and mounted the propeller on the shaft of the motor.
 When you turn on the power, the propeller rotates.

-Age: The manufacturer says they’re for ages 8 and up, but my five year old can do everything with them that was in the instruction book, and come up with some of his own ideas.
+Age: The manufacturer says they’re for ages 8 and up, but my five year old can do every project that was in the instruction book, and come up with some of his own ideas.
 Even the 3 year olds in my class could handle the basic concepts.
 I don’t think there is a maximum age.
 When I look at all the possible components and project ideas, I think this system could continue to intrigue and challenge people of all ages.

 You could also build your own DIY littleBits if you’re confident with a soldering and working with wiring.
 Tutorials at: http://www.instructables.com/id/DIY-littleBits-Introduction/